build-on-aws/content/tutorials/recommendation-engine-full-stack/index.md

 ---
 title: "Build Your Own Recommendation Engine for a Movies Streaming Platform Clone on AWS: A Full Stack Tutorial"
-description: "Hands-on tutorial showing how to build a full stack recomemndation engine integrated for a Streaming Platform Clone"
+description: "A full stack hands-on tutorial leveraging  custom machine learning models, SageMaker, Lambda, API Gateway and a handful of other tools to find the perfect movie to stream this weekend! "
 tags:
   - machinelearning
   - data-visualization